 - be highly proficient in the language you wish to guide in

-- possess a GCE 'O' Level Certificate with the following language proficiency :
+- possess a secondary education (GCE O levels or equivalent) with the following language proficiency :

 ii) WSQ WPL Level 6 in English language